philhawthorne/ha-dockermon/readme.md

 The response will be a json object with a `result` key containing the output from the command executed.

 *Warning:* There is no confirmation for the command to be executed.
-Going to the URL in your browser will stop the container.
+Going to the URL in your browser will pause the container.

 ### GET /container/{container name}/unpause